beejjorgensen/bgc/src/bgc_part_0700.md

 };
 ```

+This is often done at the global scope outside any functions so that the
+`struct` is globally available.

 When you do this, you're making a new _type_.
 The full type name is
 `struct car`.
 (Not just `car`---that won't work.)